Skip to main content

 Team activities

-Participating in a team can give you a communal sense of achievement.
+Taking part in team activities can give you a shared sense of belonging and achievement.
 Some workplaces have clubs or societies that you could join.
-Others encourage team events such as fun runs or park walks.
+Other employers encourage team events such as fun runs or park walks.

 Work better, not longer

 Getting the right work-life balance is a good way to avoid stress at work.
-Working long hours can take a toll on your energy, concentration and health.
+Working long hours can affect your energy, concentration and health.
 It's important to create clear boundaries between work and home.
 Try not to let work spill over into your personal life.

 Ask for help